 How Much Does Medigap Plan M Cost?

-Medigap Plan M costs on average between $130 to $210 monthly.
+Medigap Plan M costs on average, between $130 to $210 monthly.
 The cost of Medigap can vary depending on location, age, tobacco use, gender, and eligibility.
 The premium for Plan M is likely lower than most other plans since your out-of-pocket costs are higher.
-For the most accurate quote on Plan M, contact an insurance agent to compare rates in your area.
+Contact an insurance agent to compare rates in your area for the most accurate quote on Plan M.

 Is Medicare Plan M Better Than Plan N?

-Some beneficiaries may find Plan N makes more sense, and it covers the Part A deductible 100%.
+Some beneficiaries may find that Plan N makes more sense and covers the Part A deductible 100%.
 Comparing the premiums in your area is important.

-If Plan N has a lower premium, that plan may seem more appealing to you.
+If Plan N has a lower premium, that plan may seem more appealing.
 Now, if Plan M has a lower premium, you may decide the portion of the Part A deductible is no big deal.